I love giving tips to others on how to overcome their phobias.

 Have you ever had to address a group and felt that you would literally rather be anywhere else than there?
-All of a sudden being in the middle of a deadly dessert or a stuffy cave seems to be a more appealing prospect than facing the crowd.
+All of a sudden, being in the middle of a deadly desert or stuck in a stifling cave seems more appealing than facing the crowd.
 Whether it's a a wedding reception address or a marketing pitch at work, the fear and anxiety you feel when you are about to speak are unique.

 Over the years, speech trainers and self-proclaimed experts have perpetuated tips, tricks and hacks on how to deal with the problem.
 These include things like consuming sugary treats, playing with paper clips and even imagining the crowd in their birthday suits.
 However, none has been as successful as virtual reality.
 Here is more on how to improve public speaking with virtual reality apps.

 Before we get into details on how this technology helps, it is important to understand the problem itself.
 Fear of public speaking is otherwise referred to as glossophobia.
 However, do not let this big fancy word fool you as this condition affects most of us.
 In fact, as of June 2018, numerous studies showed that up to 75% of population in the US is affected by this problem.

 What Causes This Fear?

 So what exactly causes this fear?
 Despite so many of us suffering the same problems the root is not always the same.
 Here are the most common triggers associated with glossophobia.

 1. Anxiety disorders

 Phobias are a form of anxiety disorder but there are actually numerous differences between the two.
 However, other disorders in this spectrum can also manifest as fear of public speaking.
 The most common in this case are PTSD and panic disorders.
 Some phobias are also associated with this fear, including agoraphobia, which is the irrational fear of open crowded places.